paoshea/disco/README.md

 DISCO! is a revolutionary social discovery platform that brings back the magic of serendipitous encounters in our increasingly digital world.
 By facilitating opt-in, proximity-based connections, DISCO! helps you meet like-minded people in your vicinity while maintaining complete control over your privacy and safety.

+DISCO! is available on iOS and Android, and is intended for users aged 13 and above.

+The name is a placeholder and needs to be updated in due course.
+Possible alternatives include "Spark" or "HookUps, not fuckups!".

 ## 🌟 Key Features

 ### Spontaneous Discovery